-Practicing or choosing not to practice a religion is a very personal choice each person makes.
-One that is firmly rooted in the U.S. Constitution.
-Look no further than the First Amendment to see that everyone in the United States has the right to practice his or her own religion, or no religion at all.
-As one of our most fundamentally protected rights, it is also the one most often fought over in legal setting, particularly around such issues as school vouchers.
+Practicing or not practicing a religion is a very personal choice each person makes.
+One rooted in the U.S. Constitution.
+Look no further than the First Amendment to see that everyone in the United States has the right to practice their religion.
+As one of our most protected rights, it is often fought over in legal settings, particularly around such issues as school vouchers.

 Laws Protecting Citizens From Religious Discrimination

 Let's start with the Establishment Clause of the First Amendment.
-This law prohibits government from encouraging or promoting religion in any way.
-You might be a Protestant, your neighbor an Atheist, and your best friend a Muslim.
+This law prohibits the government from creating or promoting any religion.
+You might be a Protestant, your neighbor an Atheist, and your best friend, a Muslim.
 No matter what your belief, the government cannot "establish" an official religion.

-To be clear, "religious beliefs" can include a variety of traditions which are both theistic and non-theistic beliefs.
-This means those who believe in God and those do no believe in God in the traditional sense, but have more non-theistic moral or ethical beliefs about right and wrong that are sincerely held with the strength of traditional religious views.
+To be clear, "religious beliefs" can include both theistic and non-theistic traditions.
+So, it covers those who believe in God in the traditional sense and those who do not.
+The definition includes people with more non-theistic moral or ethical beliefs about right and wrong.
+They must sincerely hold their beliefs with the strength of traditional religious views.

 Prohibited Actions by an Employer

-- Refusing to recruit, hire, or promote a person because of they are of a certain religion
+- Refuse to recruit, hire, or promote a person because they are of a particular religion

-- Imposing more or different work requirements on an employee because of that employee’s religious beliefs or practices
+- Impose different work requirements because of an employee's religious beliefs or practices

-- Imposing stricter promotion requirements for persons of a certain religion
+- Impose stricter promotion requirements for persons of a particular religion

-- Excluding an applicant from hire merely because he or she may need a reasonable accommodation that could be provided absent undue hardship
+- Refuse to hire an applicant because they may need a reasonable accommodation

-- Excluding an applicant from consideration for hire simply because they have a name associated with a particular religion
+- Refuse to consider an applicant because they have a name associated with a particular religion

 Examples of Religious Discrimination in the Workplace: Additional Resources

-After reading this article, you may have a number of different questions or concerns.
-Not to worry.
+After reading this article, you may have questions or concerns.
 FindLaw can help you continue your research.
 Click on the links below to learn more about religion and the law.